bespinian/blog/content/posts/efficient-navigation-in-vim.md

 In this section, we'll discuss what can be referred to as "clunky movements".
 They let the user navigate larger distances in the buffer while sacrificing precision.
 These commands are less useful for exactly that reason.
 Vim can be a very efficient text editor by letting the user think about what they want to change, jumping precisely there with very few keystrokes, entering insert mode, performing a change with scalpel-like precision and finally exiting insert mode as soon as it's done.
 The movement commands in this section, however, get the cursor around the document as a whole while it's hard for the user to predict at a glance, which line and column exactly they will land on.

 A good example are the `H`, `M` and `L` keys which take the cursor to the top, the middle or the bottom of the current view port respectively.
-While this is a very big movement with just one keystroke, it's highly likely that they won't exactly get the cursor to the line needed but rather will have to be accompanied by pressing `j` or `k` multiple times, which will result in much more thinking and many more keystrokes than what can be achieved with other methods.
+While this is a large movement with just one keystroke, it's highly likely that they won't exactly get the cursor to the line needed but rather will have to be accompanied by pressing `j` or `k` multiple times, which will result in much more thinking and many more keystrokes than what can be achieved with other methods.
 Similar are the `{` and `}` keys, which take the cursor to the next paragraph (a block of text delimited by blank lines).

-A useful exception to that are the `gg` and `G` commands, which take the cursor to the first or the last line of a buffer respectively.
+A useful exception to that are the `gg` and `G` commands, which take the cursor to the first or the last line of a buffer, respectively.
 It's easy and effortless to predict where these movements will take you.
 Especially the `G` command can be quite useful because it allows appending to a file with just two keystrokes (`G` followed by `o`).

 ## Plugins

 **TL;DR: Install only the necessary plugins.
 Check out fzf!**

 So far, we've only talked about features that are built into Vim or that can be configured on a vanilla installation.
 However, there are many useful plugins which can make navigating Vim even more efficient.
-It is important to carefully pick them though, as any plugin can make Vim slower and/or less stable.
+It is important to carefully pick them, though, as any plugin can make Vim slower and/or less stable.

 ### fzf

 One of the most useful plugins is [fzf](https://github.com/junegunn/fzf.vim) which is a great one to have in general.
-It offers many helpful commands like `:BLines` for searching the current buffer with intelligent fuzzy matching or `:Rg` for even searching the whole project for specific patterns which, in contrast to the other methods we've looked at so far, lets the user navigate between files. fzf is a tool that can be used for jumping between files and buffers but also between different locations within them.
+It offers many helpful commands like `:BLines` for searching the current buffer with intelligent fuzzy matching or `:Rg` for even searching the whole project for specific patterns which, in contrast to the other methods we've looked at so far, lets the user navigate between files. fzf is a tool that can be used for jumping between files and buffers but, also between different locations within them.
 I highly recommend checking it out and add the following lines to your configuration file:

 ```vim
 " Jump to specific file